 KAGE is very active in supporting legislation for the gifted and talented.
 Since 1980, KAGE has worked closely with members of the Kentucky General Assembly to secure appropriate educational opportunities for gifted students.
 In addition, KAGE members are advocates for Kentucky’s gifted children, communicating with decision-makers: in Kentucky at local school councils, school districts, the Governor’s Office, and the Kentucky Department of Education, and with other groups who care about education.
 At the national level, KAGE advocates with Kentucky’s Senators and Representatives for federal legislation for gifted children.
 Decision-makers must know that gifted children constitute a special needs group along with other categories of exceptional children and that gifted children also need to make continuous progress in school.

 In February 2015 KAGE will sponsor Gifted Education Month in Kentucky, and a Gifted Education Month Proclamation Signing in the Capitol in Frankfort.

-The Proclamation Ceremony for Gifted Education Month, (February 2015) will be held at the Capitol Rotunda on Tuesday, February 4, 2015.
+The Proclamation Ceremony for Gifted Education Month, (February 2015) will be held at the Capitol Rotunda on Wednesday, February 4, 2015 at noon Eastern time.
 Click HERE to get information about attending the Proclamation Ceremony and other activities your students can do that day.